nobuto-m/darkbox/README.md

 ## Install

-Make sure BIOS has `AC Power Recovery: On`.
+Make sure BIOS has `Restore on AC Power Loss: Power On` to cooperate with a smart plug.

 Install Ubuntu Server with the latest LTS (focal, 22.04 as of writing). https://releases.ubuntu.com/jammy/